First time freshmen, transfer students and students who wish to apply for associate or bachelor’s degree programs.

 Join us in telling the world your amazing stories here at Medaille!
 You’ve already received a welcome email to your medaille.edu email account with your Merit username and password.
 Click the link in that email to sign in to your Merit page and start personalizing it.
 Remember, your Merit page is created and updated automatically — you don’t have to maintain it.

 Visit Merit to find your page and make it your own!

-Medaille professor Dr. Keith Klostermann has been selected to serve on the editorial board for the Journal of Adolescent and Family Health.
+Medaille professor Dr. Keith Klostermann has been selected to join the editorial board of the Journal of Addiction & Recovery.